mikependon/RepoDB.NET/pages/classes/propertyvalue.md

 # PropertyValue

-This class is used to handle the `Name` and `Value` of the class property.
+This class is used to handle the name and the value of the class property.
 It also handles an instance of [ClassProperty](/class/classproperty).

 > Internally, the library is using this class as a parameter before executing any operation.

 #### Use Case

 - If you are to manually handle the properties and values of the data entity.
-- It is used for fast extraction of the data entities property and values via [ClassExpression](/class/classexpression).
+- It is used to fast-extract the data entities property and values via [ClassExpression](/class/classexpression).

-#### How to Use?
+#### How to use?

 ```csharp
 var person = repository.Query(10045);